fdformula/MathlyLua/README.md

 Its ith element must be addressed by either `x[i][1]` (a column vector) or `x[1][i]` (a row vector), while the ith element of an ordinary/raw Lua table is addressed by `x[i]`, the way we human beings do math.

-**Mathly tries its best to allow us to write math expressions as we do on paper.** If you want full control, you can use `cc` or `rr` to convert an ordinary Lua table to a column or row vector as in the following example.
+**Mathly tries its best to allow us to write math expressions as we usually write.** If you want full control, you can use `cc` or `rr` to convert an ordinary Lua table to a column or row vector as in the following example.
 ```Lua
 a = randi({-10, 10}, 3, 1) * {1, 2, 3}  -- (3x1 matrix) * (1x3 matrix) --> 3x3 matrix